wkhere/stackless/Doc/library/warnings.rst

 .. function:: warnpy3k(message[, category[, stacklevel]])

    Issue a warning related to Python 3.x deprecation.
 Warnings are only shown when Python is started with the -3 option.
 Like :func:`warn` *message* must be a string and *category* a subclass of :exc:`Warning`. :func:`warnpy3k` is using :exc:`DeprecationWarning` as default warning class.

+   .. versionadded:: 2.6

 .. function:: showwarning(message, category, filename, lineno[, file[, line]])